 Q: What can my child read for the challenge?

-A: Nearly anything - books you own, books from the library, or books borrowed from a friend.
+A: Nearly anything - books from home, books from the library, or books borrowed from a friend.
 Picture books, non-fiction books, novels, short stories, comics and magazines count!
-Have your child read to themselves, you can read aloud to them, or they can listen to an audiobook!
+Have children read to themselves, read aloud to them, or they can listen to an audiobook!
 All reading counts!

 Q: Can you recommend any books to read?

-A: Visit our IPL Staff Recommendation page for readers' services, booklists and newsletters.
+A: Visit the IPL Staff Recommendation page for readers' services, booklists and newsletters.
 Each library also has suggested reading lists of age- and grade-appropriate books that children love.
-Pick one up or visit our Print On Demand page to view or print your own.
-If you still need help, our children's staff are happy to assist.
+Pick one up or visit the Print it Yourself page to view or print one out from home.
+Anyone in need of help can also ask a children's staff member.

 Q: Do I need an Irving Public Library card to participate?

 A: No, a library card is not required to be a part of the reading challenge.

 Q: Where can I find programs?